This article will describe the initial steps of adding a Contract record to your repository.

 - Entity: select from all available or add new in-line

-In addition, there are two non-mandatory fields that can be populated should you wish to decorate the record with additional relevant information:
+In addition, two non-mandatory fields can be populated should you wish to decorate the record with additional relevant information:

 - Internal Reference

-Once this data has been created, you can select Save & Exit to create the record and move on to another task, or Save & Next to decorate the record further.
+Once this data has been created, you can select Save & Next to decorate the record further.

-As you create the record, or at any point, you can choose to decorate the contract record with further information.
+As you create the record, or at any point, you can decorate the contract record with further information.

-By then selecting Save & Next you move through to Renewal.
+By then selecting Save & Next, you move through to Owners.